ellemouton/bitcoin_play/docs/Theory.md

 Payment channels provide a way for two parties to exchange an unlimited number of Bitcoin transactions and do so off-chain.
 In this section, the aim is to explain the basic setup and use of a payment channel.
 All details of these steps can be found in reference \parencite{mastering_bitcoin}.

 #### Step 1
-Two parties, $A$ and $B$, decide to set up a payment channel and do this by each of them committing funds to a 2-of-2 multisig (see section \ref{sec:transactions}).
+Two parties, *A* and *B*, decide to set up a payment channel and do this by each of them committing funds to a 2-of-2 multisig (see section \ref{sec:transactions}).
 Both parties sign this transaction and then broadcast it to the blockchain as an on-chain, funding transaction.
 This transaction and the future settlement transaction will be the only two transactions that need to be published to the blockchain.
-In the example in figure \ref{fig:pay_chan_1}, $A$ commits 10 satoshis and $B$ commits 5 satoshis to the channel.
+In the example in figure \ref{fig:pay_chan_1}, *A* commits 10 satoshis and *B* commits 5 satoshis to the channel.
 ![Payment channels step 1](figures/payment_channels/pay_chan_1.png)

 #### Step 2